mourendxu/TD-OpenCV3TOP/README.md

 At this point, you should have a binary build of the OpenCV library of your choice on your local hard drive. *opencv_install_dir* from here and on will be used to refer to this location.

 1. Add/Modify Framework reference to opencv library.
-    1. If you are using our xcode project, which is recommended, you will need to first delete the existing reference to OpenCV world dylib.
+    1. If you are using our xcode project, which is recommended, you will need to first delete the existing reference to OpenCV world dylib, under **Frameworks** and **General -> Linked Frameworks and Libraries**, see below.
     2. Then navigate to **General -> Linked Frameworks and Libraries**. *If you don't know how to get to this panel, please ask Google*
     3. Use Finder and navigate to your OpenCV install directory, under *lib*, there should be several world libraries.
 Two of them will be aliases or symlinks to the actual build.
-    4. Then from Finder, Drag and Drop (DO NOT use the plus sign, this will dereference the alias) the alias with only the major and minor version, i.e. *libopencv_world.3.4.dylib*.
+    4. Then from Finder, Drag and Drop (DO NOT use the plus sign, this will dereference the alias) the alias with only the major and minor version, i.e. *libopencv_world.3.4.dylib*, on to **General -> Linked Frameworks and Libraries**.
 This ﬁle will be needed for linking and packaging.

 2. Add/Modify Search Paths for Headers and Libraries
     1. Navigate to **Build Settings -> Search Paths**. *Again, if you don't know how to get to this panel, please ask Google*